jwoogerd/Improvise/paper/Improvise.md

 Although it is possible to write your own instance of GameTree, Hagl provides two generic representations of game trees: Continuous, and Discrete.
 Intermediate nodes have a state and list of outbound edges associated with them, and terminal nodes are payoff nodes, that contain a list of Floats, which are the payoffs for each player in the order the players were passed into the game.

-The game tree edges, as mentioned in the introduction to game theory, must have a concept of payoff associated with them.
-In Hagl, this should be represented through

-Players in Hagl are represented as a simple data type:

-	data Player g = forall s.
-Player Name s (Strategy s g)
-              		 | Name ::: Strategy () g

-Here the `Name` is a `String`, and they must be associated with a strategy, and possibly maintain personal information within the universally quantified type variable, s.

---struggling to talk intelligently about the strategy type -- how do I explain this:

-	data StratM s g a = StratM { unS :: StateT s (ExecM g) a }
-	type Strategy s g = StratM s g (Move g)

 The execution of a game happens through the evalGame call:

 	evalGame :: Game g => g -> [Player g] -> ExecM g a -> IO a

-`ExecM` is the game execution monad, but in this context, it's simply a sequence of operations to evaluate.
+`ExecM` is the game execution monad, a sequence of game operations to evaluate.
 This can be running through the entire game with the `finish` call, or stepping a number of times (step >> step >> step, etc.).

---was weird to try to fit in information about ByPlayer and the other list operations here.  can we just put them in as we need them?

 ###Musical Improvisation as a Game